windwalker-io/framework/src/Crypt/README.md

 # Windwalker Crypt

-Windwalker Crypt package is use to encrypt & verify password, and provides an easy interface to do Symmetric-Key Algorithm encryption.
+Windwalker Crypt package is a wrap of PHP openssl to hash and verify password, and provides an easy interface to do Symmetric-Key Algorithm encryption.

 ## Installation via Composer